-\begin{theorem} The stealthy attack of smallest cardinality containing measurement $k$ corresponds to attacking the measurements of the critical set of lowest cardinality which contains $k$. \end{theorem} \begin{IEEEproof} First, we show that the attack containing the critical set of lowest cardinality containing $k$ is, indeed, stealthy.
-Then, we prove that this attack corresponds to the stealthy attack containing $k$ that has a minimum cardinality.
+\begin{theorem} A stealthy attack of smallest cardinality containing measurement $k$ corresponds to attacking the measurements of the critical set of lowest cardinality which contains $k$. \end{theorem} \begin{IEEEproof} First, we show that the attack containing the critical set of lowest cardinality containing $k$ is, indeed, stealthy.
+Then, we prove that this attack is a stealthy attack containing $k$ that has a minimum cardinality.

-By Theorem~\ref{Theorem:sDIAObservability}, for the attack to be stealthy, the removal of the attacked measurements must lead the maximum matching over the critical sets - system measurements bipartite graph not to include all the critical sets (i.e. all the left-side nodes of the bipartite graph).
+By Theorem~\ref{Theorem:sDIAObservability}, for the attack to be stealthy, the removal of the attacked measurements must lead a maximum matching over a CS-SMBG not to include all the critical sets (i.e. all the left-side nodes of the bipartite graph).
 In other words, the attack must be composed of a union of obseravbility sets.
-In this respect, removing the critical set containing $k$ that is of smallest cardinality is, indeed, stealthy since removing a whole critical set will disconnect the node corresponding to this critical set (on the left-hand side of the critical sets - system measurements bipartite graph) from the right-side of the bipartite graph which prevents this critical measurement from being part of a maximum matching.
+In this respect, removing the critical set containing $k$ that is of smallest cardinality is, indeed, stealthy since removing an entire critical set will disconnect the node corresponding to this critical set (on the left-hand side of the CS-SMBG) from the right-side of the bipartite graph, which prevents this critical measurement from being part of any maximum matching.

 Next, we prove that there are no stealthy attacks containing $k$ that have a smaller cardinality.
-In this regard, for an attack containing $k$ to be stealthy, it must prevent a critical set, in which $k$ exists, from being part of the maximum matching over the critical sets - system measurements bipartite graph.
-To this end, a critical set would be excluded from the maximum matching in two cases: 1) if all the measurements corresponding to this critical set are attacked, or 2) if all the measurements corresponding to this critical set are part of a different matching, which assigns these measurements to other critical sets.
+In this regard, for an attack containing $k$ to be stealthy, it must prevent a critical set, in which $k$ exists, from being part of a maximum matching over a certain CS-SMBG.
+A critical set would be excluded from such a maximum matching in two cases: 1) if all the measurements in this critical set are attacked, or 2) if all the measurements in this critical set are matched to other critical sets.

-In the first case, considering attacking all the measurements in a critical set, then attacking the critical set that has the fewest number of measurements -- as stated in this theorem -- corresponds to the minimum cardinality attack.